puffsun/puffsun.github.io_retire/source/_posts/2014-03-07-scala-for-the-impatient-chapter3.markdown

 description: Scala for the Impatient solutions
 ---

-In this blog post, I will continue to post the solutions of [Scala for the Impatient](http://www.amazon.com/Scala-Impatient-Cay-S-Horstmann/dp/0321774094), Chapter 3 as book notes, hopes it could help if you're reading the book too.
+In this blog post, I will continue to post the solutions to [Scala for the Impatient](http://www.amazon.com/Scala-Impatient-Cay-S-Horstmann/dp/0321774094), Chapter 3 as book notes, hopes it could help if you're reading the book too.
 Without further ado, let's see the solutions in Scala.

 1\.
 Write a code snippet that sets a to an array of n random integers between 0 (inclusive) and n (exclusive).
 ```scala